It is quite unexpected to me, brethren and sisters, to be called upon to address you this forenoon; and still more so, to address you upon the prin

 The Lord ordained marriage between male and female as a law through which spirits should come here and take tabernacles, and enter into the second state of existence.

 The Lord Himself solemnized the first marriage pertaining to this globe, and pertaining to flesh and bones here upon this earth.
-I do not say pertaining to mortality; for when the first marriage was celebrated, no mentality was there.
+I do not say pertaining to mortality; for when the first marriage was celebrated, no mortality was there.
 The first marriage that we have any account of, was between two immortal beings—old father Adam and old mother Eve; they were immortal beings; death had no dominion, no power over them; they were capable of enduring forever and ever, in their organization.
 Had they fulfilled the law, and kept within certain conditions and bounds,

 their tabernacles would never have been seized by death; death entered entirely by sin, and sin alone.
 This